fission/docs.fission.io/docs/content/languages/nodejs.md

 Create a function with the following command.

 ```
-fission function create --name word-count --code word-count.js --env nodejs
+fission function create --name word-count --code wordCount.js --env nodejs
 ```

-Create an http trigger to invoke the function
+Create an HTTP trigger to invoke the function

 ```
-fission httptrigger create --url /word-count --function word-count --method POST
+fission HTTPtrigger create --url /word-count --function word-count --method POST
 ```

 Invoke the function with a POST HTTP request with a text body and you will see the count of number of words in the HTTP response.

 ```
-curl -XPOST -H "Content-Type: text/plain" http://$FISSION_ROUTER/word-count -d '{"It's a beautiful day!"}'
+curl -XPOST -H "Content-Type: text/plain" HTTP://$FISSION_ROUTER/word-count -d '{"It's a beautiful day!"}'
 ```

 ### Controlling HTTP Responses

-This section gives a few examples of invoking nodejs functions with http requests and how the function can return various values as part of HTTP response headers and body.
+This section gives a few examples of invoking nodejs functions with HTTP requests and how the function can return various values as part of HTTP response headers and body.

 #### Setting Response Headers